SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 Most cultures in Vasloria make a distinction between masculine and feminine names, though not all do.
 And for some cultures that make such a distinction, almost no one outside the culture can tell the difference.

 Among those cultures which do make a distinction between masculine and feminine names, there are always names that *could* refer to a person of any gender.
 Here in the real world, you can't tell a person's gender just from the name "Shane."
-This is mostly because which names are considered masculine or feminine changes over time, and when this happens, there's a period—maybe a few generations—where the name could refer to a person of any gender.
+This is mostly because which names are considered masculine or feminine changes over time, and when this happens, there's a period-maybe a few generations-where the name could refer to a person of any gender.

 Of course, there's no law (neither metaphorically nor literally) that requires your character to go by their birth name.
 They might not even know their birth name depending on what happened after they were born.
 It's not unusual, especially among talents, for a hero to adopt a moniker or sobriquet instead of a name.
-And in some cultures, there's a tradition of changing your name—or at least how you prefer to be known—as you go through different stages of life.
+And in some cultures, there's a tradition of changing your name-or at least how you prefer to be known-as you go through different stages of life.
 High elves sometimes adopt a wholly new name when they reach a certain age, or more commonly, they choose a different component of their name.
 When A Mist Curls Around Dying Embers was a young woman, she was known as Mist.
 Now that she's the master of the Tower of Translation, she's known as Embers.

 #### Authentic or Comedic?

-For some players choosing a "good name"—by which they mean "authentic to the setting"—is important and can take a while.
+For some players choosing a "good name"-by which they mean "authentic to the setting"-is important and can take a while.
 Because the right name can ground a character in the world, and this can help the player feel more immersed in the fictional reality.
 It also communicates to the other players that you're serious about the game and your hero.

 For other players, choosing a comedic, joke name communicates the opposite!
 You are here to have fun and screw around and taking things seriously is something you already have to do all week, and so you pick a ridiculous name just to get a laugh because that's what you're serious about.